Skip to main content

 • Handshake—Handshake is Metro State’s online job and internship board that connects students to employers.
 Handshake works specifically for employers seeking Metro State students.

-Minnesota internship search sites
+Minnesota internship search sites and programs

 • Capitol Pathways—open access to policymaking and public service to Black, Indigenous, and People of Color (BIPOC).
 Includes a paid spring internship for BIPOC student who are currently enrolled in a 2- or 4-year college in Minnesota.
 Applications generally due in October.